Antonio Gates: Professional career

-2003 season
+2003

 Lost in the disappointment of San Diego's league-worst 4–12 record was Gates' rise from third string to starter.
-He made his first catch in Week 4 against the Oakland Raiders, scored his first touchdown in Week 10 against the Minnesota Vikings, and enjoyed his first 100-yard receiving game against the Green Bay Packers in Week 15.
-After finishing a solid 2003 rookie season in which he caught 24 passes for 389 yards and two scores, Gates was picked by many experts to have a breakout season in 2004.
-His 16.2 yards per reception were the longest of his career.
+He made his first catch in week 4 against the Oakland Raiders, scored his first touchdown in week 10 against the Minnesota Vikings, and enjoyed his first 100-yard receiving game (117 yards) against the Green Bay Packers in week 15.
+Gates caught 24 passes for 389 yards and two touchdowns as a rookie.
+His 16.2 yards per reception were the highest of his career.

-2004 season
+2004

+Gates started the 2004 season strong with eight receptions for 123 receiving yards in a 27–20 victory over the Houston Texans.
+In week 5, he had two receiving touchdowns in a 34–21 victory over the Jacksonville Jaguars.
+In week 8, against the Oakland Raiders, he had another game with two receiving touchdowns in the 42–14 victory.
+In the following game, he recorded three receiving touchdowns in a 43–17 victory over the New Orleans Saints.
+Gates had his third consecutive game finding the endzone in the next game against the Oakland Raiders with an eight-catch, 101-yard day in the 23–17 victory.
+In the following game, against the Kansas City Chiefs, he had two receiving touchdowns in the 34–31 victory.
 A preferred target of quarterback Drew Brees, Gates finished his second season in the NFL with 81 receptions for 964 yards and 13 touchdowns.

-On December 19, Gates tied the NFL single season record for touchdown receptions by a tight end (12) in a 21–0 win over the Cleveland Browns—he went on to break this record in an overtime loss to the Indianapolis Colts on December 26.
+On December 19, Gates tied the NFL single season record for touchdown receptions by a tight end (12) in a 21–0 win over the Cleveland Browns.
+He went on to break this record in an overtime loss to the Indianapolis Colts on December 26.

-Gates was selected to the 2005 Pro Bowl and caught a touchdown pass from Colts' quarterback Peyton Manning to help the AFC to a 38–27 victory.
-Additionally, Gates was on the receiving end of a 33-yard pass from teammate Drew Brees in a flea-flicker play selected by fans online.
+Gates was selected to the 2005 Pro Bowl and earned first team All-Pro honors.
+Gates scored a touchdown in the Wild Card Round overtime loss to the New York Jets.

-2005 season
+2005

 On August 23, 2005, after holding out for a contract extension, Gates signed a six-year deal worth up to $24 million with the San Diego Chargers.
 Because of his holdout, Gates was suspended for one game–the home opener against the Dallas Cowboys, a loss.
+In week 8, against the Kansas City Chiefs, he had ten receptions for 145 receiving yards and three receiving touchdowns in the 28–20 victory.
+In the following game, he had eight receptions for 132 receiving yards in the 31–26 victory over the New York Jets.
+In week 14, he had 13 receptions for 123 receiving yards and one receiving touchdown in the 23–21 loss to the Miami Dolphins.

 Gates went on to have another stellar season, catching 89 passes for 1,101 yards and 10 touchdowns, but the Chargers missed the playoffs by a single win.
+He was named to the Pro Bowl and earned first team All-Pro honors.